spryker/spryker-docs/docs/scos/user/intro-to-spryker/contributing-to-documentation/building-the-documentation-site.md

 template: howto-guide-template
 ---

-To build the local copy of the Spryker documentation site, you need to:
+We use [Jekyll](https://jekyllrb.com/) to build the Spryker documentation site.
+To build the local copy of it, you need to:

 1. Install Jekyll
 2. Install the documentation site locally